🔄

 What is a water softener system?

-Most domestic water softeners are installed at the point where water enters your home.
+Most water softeners are installed at the point where water enters your home.
 This means all the water that flows through your plumbing — kitchen, bathroom, washing machine, and beyond — has been softened.
 You won’t just notice less scale on surfaces, you’ll also be protecting things behind the scenes, like your boiler and pipework.

-How does a water softener actually work?
+How does a water softener work?

 What are the benefits of a water softener?